Are You Struggling to Navigate a Significant Change?

 It’s important to avoid boxing yourself into a negative self-definition: decisions are hard to make, and no one can see completely what kind of impact they will have.
 An expert in life transitions can help you uncover the reasons behind the decisions you’ve made and develop the insight and clarity you need to make healthier choices in the future.

 Are you ready to regain your confidence in navigating change?
 Contact me today for a free phone consultation by completing my online form or calling me at 860-920-7070.
-You can ask me any questions you may have about my life transitions therapy practice in West Hartford, CT.
+You can ask me any questions you may have about my life transitions therapy practice in Simsbury, CT.